Javacord/Javacord/README.md

 The recommended way to "download" Javacord is to use a build manager like Maven.
 If you are not familiar with Maven, you can take a look at the [Setup Guide](#ide-setup) or directly download it from [Jenkins](http://ci.ketrwu.de/job/Javacord/branch/master/lastSuccessfulBuild/).

+Javacord 3 will soon be available on Maven Central.

 **Repository**
 ```xml